nesaulov/surrealist/README.md

 [![Gem Version](https://badge.fury.io/rb/surrealist.svg)](https://rubygems.org/gems/surrealist)

-A gem that provides DSL for serialization of plain old Ruby objects to JSON in a declarative style by defining a `schema`.
+A gem that provides DSL for serialization of plain old Ruby objects to JSON in a declarative style by defining a `json_schema`.
 It also provides a trivial type checking in the runtime before serialization.
 [Yard documentation](http://www.rubydoc.info/github/nesaulov/surrealist/master)

 ## Current status